betaflight/betaflight.com/docs/wiki/release/Betaflight-4-5-Release-Notes.md

 The earth referencing behaviour can be disabled with `set angle_earth_ref = 0`, or its strength halved with `set angle_earth_ref = 50`.
 Whoop racers may well prefer to disable it, however most beginners, and anyone doing cinematic shooting in Angle mode, should find it really nice.

-Angle and Horizon mode motor control is now significantly smoother, due to filtering refactoring and optimisation, reducing motor heat and minimising camera jello.
+Angle and Horizon mode motor control is now significantly smoother, due to filtering refactoring and optimisation.
+This reduces motor heat and camera jello.

 Horizon mode has been changed a lot.
 Horizon mode provides self-levelling when the sticks are centered and the quad is close to being flat, but flies like acro at higher stick angles or when the quad is steeply angled.
 The 'self-levelling' strength, when the sticks are in the center region and the quad is nearly flat, can be as strong, or as gentle, as the pilot likes.
 The angle of the frame at which there is no self-levelling can als be adjusted.
 With the default settings, flips and rolls to be performed, and even inverted hangs, because by default there is a 'null' or 'no-levelling' zone while fully inverted (just like acro).
 Take care... and have fun!

 For more information, and sample configuration snippets, see [PR 12231](https://github.com/betaflight/betaflight/pull/12231)

-Thanks to: ChrisRosser, ctzsnooze, ledvinap
+Thanks to: ChrisRosser, ctzsnooze, ledvinap, haslinghuis

 ## 9. Failsafe changes